elementor/elementor-developers-docs/src/controls/complex-example.md

 # Complex Example

-Let's build a simple Elementor addon that adds a new control to Elementor.
+Let's build an addon that adds a new control to Elementor by using an external library.
 The control will display a textarea field, and we will use [Emoji One Area](https://github.com/mervick/emojionearea) library to allow the user to add emojis to the content.

 ## Folder Structure

 The addon will have several index files to prevent direct access to folders, the main file will register the control and his JS file.
+To test the control we will create a simple test widget.

 ```
 elementor-emojionearea-control/